biovault/nptsne/docs/codingtips.rst

 1. Create a multi-scale *HSNE* hierarchy
 2. Display an embedding [#]_ based on all the landmarks [#]_ in the topmost scale
-3. Interact with clusters in the embedding to make subselections of landmarks.
+3. Interact with clusters in the embedding to make sub-selections of landmarks.

     a) Handle landmark selections by displaying the *Area of Interest* corresponding to the landmark (how this is done this is application dependent).